EleutherAI/best-download/README.md

 - Added *local_directory* option, will be prepended to *local_file*.
 Mainly useful for downloading to a directory and using automatic local_file
 3. Improved SIGINT handling.
 We now raise a KeyboardInterrupt exception after handling it safely internally.
-4. Added a decent set of tests run:
+4. Added a decent set of tests:
 ```
 pip install -r requirements-dev.txt
 pytest